LordChunder/RunescapeAI/README.md

 * Any in game items that need to interact with the bot (ie pickup, drop, eat, combine) need to be configured in [items.yaml](items.yaml) ([Set-Up](#set-up))
 * When selected multiple modes to run it is crucial that colors do not overlap between modes.
 Example:
-    * If fishing and woodcutting make sure the highlited trees and fishing spots are not the same color as the bot will not be able to distinguish between trees and fishing spots.
+    * If fishing and woodcutting make sure the highlighted trees and fishing spots are not the same color as the bot will not be able to distinguish between trees and fishing spots.

 To run start and run RunescapeAI: